-on reviewing scientific articles in interuniversity proceeding of
+on reviewing scientific articles in scientific edition

 «Physical and chemical aspects of the study of clusters, nanostructures and nanomaterials»

-1.4 In the Regulation the following basic notions are used:
+1.4.
+In the Regulation the following basic notions are used:

-The author is a person or a group of persons (group of authors) participating in the preparation of the scientific paper on the results of their scientific research.
+The author is a person or a group of persons (group of authors) participating in preparation of the scientific paper on the results of their scientific research.

-Plagiarism is the intentional attribution of authorship of scientific works of other people ideas or inventions.
+Plagiarism is the intentional attribution of authorship of scientific works of other people, ideas or inventions.
 Plagiarism may be a violation of the copyright law, patent law and may result in the juridical responsibility.

-Editorial Board is an advisory committee of the eminent person group, providing the assistance to the chief editor in the selection, preparation and evaluation of scientific papers before their publication.
+Editorial Board is an advisory committee of the eminent person group, providing the assistance to the chief editor in selection, preparation and evaluation of scientific papers before their publication.

-2 Organization of the review
+2. Organization of the reviewing

 - recommended for publication in the present form;

 - recommended to be published in final form required by the reviewer;